matomatical/AI-games/README.md

 ## TODO:

-* I found some files on an old drive!
-Add them:
+* For some more files, check AI 2017 and 2018 files in archives.
   * 2017: server!, a year earlier than I remember; plus some demo videos.
   * 2018: server (and 2017 server), project sources, some animations of WUB!
   * 2017 lectures: tournament recording.